 Also Montezuma falls near Roseberry.

-Easy walk and spectacular, I took a friend here from London, he loved it! almost 11 years ago
+Easy walk and spectacular, I took a friend here from London, he loved it! about 11 years ago